UptickNetwork/DID-docs/docs/quick-start-demo.md

 :::info

-The schema used in this demo was built using the Uptick ID Schema Builder and is available on [<ins>the Uptick ID Schema Explorer</ins>](https://schema-builder.polygonid.me/schemas/1fa99457-b2ae-4884-ae12-d658bd6abf69).
+The schema used in this demo was built using the Privado ID Schema Builder and is available on [<ins>the Privado ID Schema Explorer</ins>](https://schema-builder.polygonid.me/schemas/1fa99457-b2ae-4884-ae12-d658bd6abf69).
 Learn more about creating new schemas on [<ins>the Schema Builder UI guide</ins>](https://devs.polygonid.com/docs/issuer/schema-builder/).

 :::